rithmschool/intermediate_javascript/unit-01/08-prototypes.md

 - Explain what effect using the `new` keyword has on an object's prototype
 - List the reasons why adding functions to a prototype is more common than adding to a constructor

-Every single object that is created in JavaScript has a `prototype` property.
-The prototype property can contain properties and functions that can be shared amongst any objects that contain that same `prototype` property.
+Every single object that is created in JavaScript has a `prototype` property (accessed via `__proto__`).
+The `prototype` can contain properties and functions that are shared amongst any objects that contain that same `prototype` property.
 So how do objects "contain" a `prototype` property?
 Remember when we used the `new` keyword?
 One of the things it did, was create a link between the object created (From the new keyword) and the `prototype` property of whatever function created it!

 Let's see this in action: